 You can order a 5kg or 10kg carton and have it couriered to your door within a day or so depending where you live.
 And, if you want to scoff them out of season, you can also order frozen fruit at any time of the year – game changer!

-The team also do their own wicked good range of feijoa chutneys, jams, jelly, and creamy sorbet.
+The team also do their own wicked good feijoa chutney in addition to jams, jelly, and creamy sorbet.

 🙋FAQ's

-Yes – place them (skin on) in a zip-lock bag or silicon pouch and freeze.
+Yes – peel the skin then place in a zip-lock bag or silicon pouch and freeze.

 Chutney made with an appropriate ratio of fruit:vinegar:sugar will last in a sealed and sterilised glass jar for up to a year, if unopened.
 Once opened, refrigerate and consume within a month.